material-motion/material-motion/specifications/motion_family/springs.md

 When an `AnchoredSpring` is provided for a new property the performer creates state required to simulate the spring.

-Preserve existing velocity when an `AnchoredSpring` is provided for a property again.
+Preserve velocity when a property's destination changes.